oracle-livelabs/converged/microservices-unified-observability/intro/intro.md

 ###About Product/Technology

-Diagnosability and performance optimization use cases will be demonstrated as will the ability to configure and customize the framework to suite your own use cases.
+Examples will be demonstrated as will the ability to configure and customize the framework to suite your own use cases.

 ###Objectives